thieleju/twitch-cmd-api/README.md

 ## Run locally

-- `npm install` to install dependencies
+- `pnpm i` to install dependencies
-- `npm run dev` to start the server on port 3000
+- `pnpm run dev` to start the server on port 3000
   - Visit `localhost:3000`